Oswego Canal Navigation and Cruising Guide

-The Oswego Canal is the third longest canal section in the New York State Canal System.
-Beginning at Three Rivers Junction near Liverpool, NY where it branches off the Erie Canal, the Oswego Canal runs in a northerly direction following the Oswego River passing through the towns of Phoenix and Fulton, NY until it finally empties into Lake Ontario at Oswego, NY.
+The Oswego Canal is the third longest of the canals that make up the New York State Canal System.
+Beginning at its junction with the Erie Canal (Three Rivers Junction) near Phoenix, NY located 6.8 SM (5.9 NM) west of Erie Canal Lock E23.
+The Oswego Canal runs in a northerly direction following the Oswego River passing through the towns of Phoenix, NY, Fulton, NY, and Minetto, NY until it reaches Oswego, NY and finally emptying into Lake Ontario.

 When the original Erie Canal was built, it bypassed Lake Ontario in an effort to concentrate on establishing a trade route to the upper Great Lakes by the easiest route available at the time while avoiding the Niagara Escarpment.
 It was soon realized that a canal to Lake Ontario was needed to aid in commerce between Northern New York and Canada, so construction on the Oswego Canal was started in 1825 and lasted 4 years.
 The canal opened in the spring of 1829.

-The navigation season for the Oswego Canal is the same as for the rest of the New York State Canal System: early May through November from 0700 to 2200 daily.
-However, prior to Memorial Day and after Labor Day these hours are typically restricted to 0700 to 1700 daily.
+The navigation season for the Oswego Canal is the same as for the rest of the New York State Canal System with the exception of the Cayuga-Seneca Canal.
+Typically, mid-May through October or November with the standard hours of operation being from 0700 to 1700 daily.

 Aids to Navigation

-When transiting the Oswego Canal, red markers are kept to starboard from Three Rivers Junction north until reaching Lock O8.
-From that point, red markers are kept to your port side until reaching Lake Ontario.
+When transiting the Oswego Canal, red markers are kept to starboard when northbound from Three Rivers Junction until reaching Lock O8.
+From that point the buoyage system reverses; where red markers are now kept to port until reaching the open waters of Lake Ontario.

 NOAA Chart #14786, provides coverage of the Oswego Canal system.
 The individual charts can be viewed below: